A sharp uniform-in-time error estimate for Stochastic Gradient Langevin Dynamics: Main results

-The Log-Sobolev inequality (LSI) was first discussed by Gross in 1975 \cite{gross1975logarithmic}.
+The Log-Sobolev inequality (LSI), first discussed by Gross in 1975 \cite{gross1975logarithmic}, is a necessary assumption to establish our uniform-in-time result.
 Besides the simplest Gaussian distribution, other distributions satisfying an LSI can be found following the Bakry-Emery criterion \cite{bakry1985diffusions}, including strongly log-concave ones.
 It is also shown that distributions that are strongly log-concave outside a compact set also satisfy the LSI \cite{ledoux1999concentration}.
 We remark that the log-concaveness outside a compact set can imply both the distance dissipation and the log Sobolev inequality so the LSI assumption is much weaker than the log-concaveness assumption in many other literature.
 However, the distance dissipation condition $x\cdot b\le -\mu |x|^2+\sigma$ outside a compact set can not derive the corresponding LSI so neither the distance dissipation nor the LSI assumption can be simply removed though they seem to have repetition somehow.
+Note that the distance dissipation condition, which is weaker than convexity, is essential when controlling the moment of SDE solutions, and is a commonly assumed condition in other related results \cite{zou2021faster, mou2019improved}.

+We also remark here that it is possible to prove a time-dependent error bound for $D_{KL}\left(\bar{\rho}_t \| \rho_t \right)$ if we remove Assumption \ref{ass:pi}.
+In fact, tracking our proof, conditions (a), (b) in Assumption \ref{ass:pi} are only used when (1) proving a uniform log-Sobolev inequality for $\rho_t$ (density for the Langevin diffusion); (2) making the error bound uniform-in-time via the log-Sobolev inequality for $\rho_t$ at \eqref{LSIapply}; (3) providing an $O(1)$-upper bound for the Fisher information in Lemma \ref{Mfisher}.
+Note that without Assumption \ref{ass:pi}, since we are still assuming the smoothness of the drift, the estimation for Fisher information is still possible via other calculation approaches, such as analysis based on the heat kernel \cite{mou2019improved}, or based on the Stam's convolution equality \cite{stam1959some, huang2024mean}